uviclibraries/rstudio-intermediate/act-3.md

 Again, the model does not seem to deviate much from assumtpions, but some outliers might be worth investigating further.
-The Residuals vs Leverage plot is helpful to identify outliers that might be affecting the model: they are show with the number of observation right next to (i.e., in this case, observations number 43, 54, and 147 are outliers)
+The Residuals vs Leverage plot is helpful to identify outliers that might be affecting the model: they are shown with the number of observation right next to (i.e., in this case, observations number 43, 54, and 147 are outliers)

 ## Conduct a single or multiple regression analysis with other variables of your choosing